friendwilder/pair-programming/README.md

 `\c pair-p Wilder`

 Since at this point we have not yet stored data, the database is empty, so running the `\dt` command will show: _Did not find any relations._, in case we have data, it will list the tables in the database.

+Since our application requires to interact with incoming data, we can use the class flask.Request.

+From the [Flask webpage](https://flask.palletsprojects.com/en/1.1.x/api/#module-flask.json) you can read something like "jsonify adds a few enhancements to make life easier".
+So, we need to import jsonify:

+`from flask import jsonify`

+**Quick note**: The browser is from my point of view a huge Operating System, so it does a lot of things that we certainly do not know.
+Here, since our application is programmed to accept a json, the tests in postman have to specify that we are sending _Content Type: application/json_

+To handle http exceptions gracefully we can make good use of an useful function abort

+`from flask import abort`